kjfanj/keyword-reddit/readme.md

 After you clone the project, cd into the project directory.

-Create a virtual environment in kw_reddit directory.
+Create a virtual environment in directory.
 ```
-$ python -m venv virtuaEnvNameYouWant
+$ python -m venv virtualEnvNameYouWant
 ```

-To activate the virtual environment in kw_reddit directory.
+To activate the virtual environment in directory.
 ```
 $ venvnameyouwant\Scripts\activate.bat
 ```
-When you see (virtuaEnvNameYouWant) show up to the left of each command line, you know you are in the virtual environment now.
+When you see (virtualEnvNameYouWant) show up to the left of each command line, you know you are in the virtual environment now.

-Then you can install the packages specified in the requirements.txt file
+Then you can install the packages specified in the requirements.txt file into the virtual environment.

 ```
 $ pip install -r requirements.txt